jerinsam/docker-learn-hands-on/dockerfile-docker-compose-config-spark/README.md

 - **`docker container rm -f $(docker container ls -aq)`**: This command will remove all the running Docker Containers.
 - **`docker image rm -f $(docker image ls -aq)`**: This command will remove all the Docker Images.
 - **`docker compose build --no-cache && docker compose up -d --force-recreate`**: This command will rebuild the Docker Image without cache and recreate the Docker Container from Docker Compose file in detached mode

+### Appendix
+#### Docker Network Access Scenarios
+- **Container to WWW (Internet) Access**
+  - By default, containers are connected to the `bridge` network, which provides access to the internet through the host machine.
+Containers can access external resources such as websites, APIs, and databases on the public internet.

+- **Container to Host Access**
+  - Containers can access the host machine using the special hostname `host.docker.internal`.
+This allows containers to communicate with services running on the host, such as databases, application servers, or APIs.
+  - Example: If a web service is running on the host machine, then it can be accessed from within a container using `http://host.docker.internal:<host_port>`.

+- **Container to Container Access**
+  - Containers within the same Docker network can communicate with each other using their container names or IP addresses.
+  - If containers are in the same user-defined network (such as a `bridge`, `overlay`, or `host` network), they can resolve each other by container name, e.g., `spark://spark-master:7077`.
+  - If not in the same network, then containers can be accessed using their IP address, which can be found by running the `docker inspect <container_name>` command.
+  - If needed, Networks can be created using the `docker network create <network_name>` command.
+This will create a custom network that can be used to connect multiple containers.
+These connected containers can communicate with each other using their container names. e.g. `spark://spark-master:7077`

+- **Container to Host Port Access**
+  - If a container needs to communicate with a specific port on the host, container ports can be mapped to host ports using the `-p` option when running the container, such as `docker run -p 8080:80` or in the Docker Compose file using the `ports` section.
+  - This provides access to services within the container from outside the container through the mapped port on the host.

+- **Host to Container Access**
+  - Host machine can access services running inside a container using the mapped ports.
+For example, if a web server is running inside a container and port `80` is mapped to port `8080` on the host, then the web server can be accessed from the host using `http://localhost:8080`.
+  - If the container is running in a custom network, then the host can access the container using the container's IP address and the mapped port.